mit-han-lab/tiny-training/README.md

 * [11/28/2022] Our poster session is on Wed Nov 30 11:00 am-1:00 pm (New Orleans time)@ Hall J #702.
 Stop by if you are interested!
 * [10/04/2022] Our paper on tiny on-device training is highlighted on the [MIT homepage](http://web.mit.edu/spotlight/learning-edge/)!
 * [09/16/2022] Our paper is accepted to NeurIPS 2022!
-* [06/30/2022] Our [video demo](https://www.youtube.com/watch?v=XaDCO8YtmBw) of on-device training on micro-controllers is now available online!
 * [06/30/2022] Our [paper](https://arxiv.org/abs/2206.15472) is released on arXiv.

 # Overview